nadyavalin/nadyavalin/README.md

-# Hello! 👋
+# Hello!

-## My name is Nadezhda and I'm Frontend/Fullstack Developer 🚀
+## My name is Nadezhda and I'm Frontend / Fullstack Developer 💻

 ### About me: